pi-lar/neuropil/doc/source/tutorial.rst

 Tutorial
 ********

-A brief introduction and tutorial how to get you started with the neuropil messaging layer.
+A brief introduction and tutorial how to get you started with the neuropil cybersecurity mesh.

 Sending messages